lovetaste-lovetaste/bot-overhaul-fork/README.md

 nb_head_aim_steady_max_rate 0.5

 This makes the bot more realistic, as it gives them more humanlike reaction times.
+I tried to make them also have humanlike aim, but considering the only way to do that is to completely nuke its aim and make it basically a punching bag, I have decided against that.
+The bots should aim fine, but the aim is still somewhat robotic

-If you REALLY want to see the spy bot and how much its improved versus the stock bots: make sure to put the GiveBotsMoreWeapons_Pub plugin, and set the bots to easy (tf_bot_difficulty 0)
+If you REALLY want to see the spy bot's potential and how much its improved versus the stock bots: make sure to put the GiveBotsMoreWeapons_Pub plugin, and set the bots to easy (tf_bot_difficulty 0). really funny